docsforadobe/javascript-tools-guide/4 - User-Interface Tools/scriptui-class.rst

-Collects the enumerated values that can be used in the alignment and alignChildren properties of controls and containers, and in the alignment property used to set a control’s titleLayout property.
+Collects the enumerated values that can be used in the alignment and alignChildren properties of controls and containers, and in the alignment property used to set a control's titleLayout property.
 Read only.
 Use these constants to set the alignment.
 For example: myGroup.alignment = [ScriptUI.Alignment.LEFT, ScriptUI.Alignment.TOP]